Circular walk at Davidstow and Inny Vale on Bodmin Moor

 It is known locally as "Curzy Way" or "Kersey Wave", based on the Cornish word kersy which means "reeds", perhaps referring to a square weave pattern.
 It is also sometimes known as "Jack and Jill" which is likely to be based on the falling down part of the nursery rhyme.

 10. Where the track bends left, continue straight ahead through the gate marked with a public footpath sign.
-Climb the bank on the right and follow the left hedge of the field, crossing over the low bank, and continue along the fence on the left to reach a stone stile in the corner.
+Climb the bank on the right then keep left along the low bank that forms the left hedge to reach a gateway with granite gate posts.

 The hawthorn tree is most often found in hedgerows where it was used to create a barrier for livestock, and in fact haw was the Old English word for "hedge".

-11. Cross the stile and bear right slightly away from the left hedge, in a direction slightly to the left of the church, to reach a stone stile in the bank which crosses the field from the left hedge - the stile is near the end of the bushes on the bank.
+12. Cross the stiles then bear right slightly away from the left hedge, in a direction slightly to the left of the church, to reach a waymarked stone stile in the bank which crosses the field from the left hedge - the stile is near the end of the bushes on the bank.

 The marshy fields here provide a good habitat for insects with aquatic lifecycles such as dragonflies.